openNDS/openNDS/docs/source/config.rst

 DownLoadUnrestrictedBursting
 ****************************

-Default: 0
+Default: ``0`` (Disabled)

 Enables / disables unrestricted bursting

-Setting to 0 disables

-Setting to 1 enables
+``0``: disabled; a client is not allowed unrestricted throughput burst.

-If enabled, a client is allowed unrestricted bursting until its average download rate exceeds the set download rate threshold.
+``1``: enabled; a client is allowed an unrestricted throughput burst until its average upload rate exceeds the set upload rate threshold.
 Unrestricted bursting minimises memory consumption at the expense of potential short term bandwidth hogging.

-If disabled, a client is not allowed unrestricted bursting.

 Example: